johanesalxd/beam-dataflow-iceberg-bqms/README.md

 # Apache Beam BigQuery and Managed I/O Demo

-A comprehensive demonstration of Apache Beam with both standard BigQueryIO and Managed I/O for BigQuery operations.
-This demo showcases 6 different pipeline patterns for reading, writing, and copying data.
+A demonstration of Apache Beam with standard BigQueryIO and Managed I/O for BigQuery operations.
+This demo showcases 8 different pipeline patterns for reading, writing, and copying data.

 ## What This Demo Does

-The demo runs 6 sequential pipelines:
+The demo runs 8 sequential pipelines:

 ### Standard BigQueryIO Operations
 1. **Write Pipeline**: Creates sample employee data and writes it to a BigQuery table
 2. **Read Pipeline**: Reads all data from the BigQuery table
-3. **Filtered Read Pipeline**: Demonstrates reading with SQL filters (active Engineering employees, age > 30)
+3. **Filtered Read Pipeline**: Reads with SQL filters (active Engineering employees, age > 30)
-4. **Copy Table to BigQuery Iceberg Pipeline**: Copies data to another BigQuery table using standard BigQueryIO
+4. **Copy to BigQuery Iceberg**: Copies data to BigQuery Iceberg table using standard BigQueryIO

 ### Managed I/O Operations
 5. **Managed Copy Pipeline**: Copies data using Managed I/O (automatic schema handling)
 6. **Managed Filtered Read**: Reads filtered data using Managed I/O with timestamp casting
+7. **Copy to BigLake Iceberg**: Copies data to BigLake Iceberg table using Managed I/O
+8. **Read from BigLake Iceberg**: Reads filtered data from BigLake Iceberg table using Managed I/O

 ## Prerequisites